HomeTriviaArtistsDonald Judd

 ✓ TRUE

-Judd created functional furniture like chairs and beds, and his designs remain in production under strict foundation guidelines.
+Judd created functional furniture, and his designs were still in production as of 2024 under strict foundation guidelines.

 Judd wrote extensively about art and was a published critic for major magazines.